-LynDee Stephens Walker lives in Richmond, Virginia where she writes crime fiction from her home while wrangling school and sports schedules for her three children.
-During her work as a reporter and editor, Walker earned dozens of awards, and her debut mystery novel was nominated for the Agatha Award for Best First Novel.
+LynDee Stephens Walker lives in Richmond, Virginia where she writes national bestselling crime fiction from her home while wrangling school and sports schedules for her three children.
+During her work as a reporter and editor, Walker earned dozens of awards, most recently named a Thriller Award Finalist; her debut mystery novel was nominated for the Agatha Award for Best First Novel.
 Walker earned her B.A. in Journalism (News Editorial) from the University of North Texas in 1999 and was a member of the Honors Program.

 What brought you to the University of North Texas (UNT)?

 As a high school senior, I looked at journalism programs all across the US.
 I applied to UNT because of the success of previous journalism students, and in the spring of my senior year, I visited the campus and had a meeting with Keith Shelton, who remains one of my favorite teachers to this day.
 He was the "extra" that tipped my decision in UNT's favor.

 Why did you choose to be a member of the UNT Honors College (or program) during your studies?

 I was flattered by the invitation and drawn to the program by the small class size for core academic courses, as well as the opportunity to take special courses taught by standout professors that were passionate about the topics they chose.

 What do you remember enjoying about the Honors College?

 I truly loved everything about it.
 The staff, courses, professors...
 Even writing and defending my thesis as a senior was a great experience.

 I loved the intimate classes, especially as a freshman, and wouldn't have had that experience without the honors program.
 My spring freshman English class had ten students and a professor who was a dead ringer for David Hasselhoff (Baywatch was still big then).
 Every class, we arranged our desks in a circle and talked about great books.
 Maya Angelou, Albert Camus...that was the best English class I ever took.